merklefruit/taiko-forced-inclusion-sender/README.md

 cp .env.example .env
 vim .env

-# then start the script.
+# to send a forced included transaction:
+cargo run send

+# to read the current queue from the contract:
-cargo run
+cargo run read-queue
 ```